-- SWEPCO will continue to test water from all of the wells in the groundwater monitoring program twice each year.
+- SWEPCO will continue to test water from all of these wells twice each year.

-- SWEPCO will stop placing material in the bottom ash ponds as soon as we have a storage alternative.
-We then will begin closure activities.
+- SWEPCO will develop plans to stop placing material in both bottom ash ponds and will close those sites.

 - SWEPCO also will develop mitigation plans to address the groundwater impacts of the ash ponds and landfill.
 We will seek public input before making a final decision as to what measures we will take to mitigate groundwater impacts.